Aqua Voice × Claude Cowork: Systematizing Voice Input Customization with Automated Weekly Analysis

 0. Prerequisites

-We proceed with the assumption that the following conditions are met.
+We proceed assuming the following conditions are met.

-• macOS (verified on Darwin 25.5 in this article)
+- macOS (verified with Darwin 25.5 in this article)

-• Aqua Voice installed with Pro plan subscription (customInstructions requires Pro plan)
+- Aqua Voice installed with Pro plan subscription (Pro plan required to use

-• Aqua Voice Streaming Mode set to "Always" (Mac only.
-Required to make customInstructions work)
+customInstructions) - Aqua Voice Streaming Mode already set to "Always" (Mac only.
+Required to make

-• Environment where Claude Code Cowork is usable
+customInstructionswork) - Environment where Claude Code's Cowork is available

-• Slack MCP connected to Cowork session (enable Slack connector from Claude Code MCP settings)
+- Slack MCP connected to Cowork session (enable the Slack connector from Claude Code's MCP settings)

-Aqua Voice voice logs are saved in the history key of ~/Library/Application Support/Aqua Voice/settings.json, but since they are FIFO-overwritten at the last 100 items, if left alone, old logs will be deleted in about 22 hours.
+Aqua Voice's voice logs are saved in the history key of ~/Library/Application Support/Aqua Voice/settings.json, but since they are overwritten FIFO with the most recent 100 entries, old logs disappear in about 22 hours if left unattended.

-We'll set up a script that extracts logs to a folder readable from Cowork before they're deleted, and launchd to run it periodically.
-In this article, we'll use the placeholder <ARCHIVE_PATH> for the save destination (a regular folder like ~/Documents/aqua-voice-archive/ is fine).
+We'll set up a script to extract these to a folder readable by Cowork before they disappear, and a launchd to run it periodically.
+In this article, the save destination is expressed with the placeholder <ARCHIVE_PATH> (a regular folder like ~/Documents/aqua-voice-archive/ is fine).

 Create the archive directory and place the Python script.